mattermost/docs/source/install/install-kubernetes-mattermost.rst

 ===================================

 .. warning::
-  If you used the Mattermost Operator in version prior to v1.12.x or still using ``ClusterInstallation`` Custom Resource check out `this guide <https://github.com/mattermost/mattermost-operator/blob/master/docs/migration.md>`__ to see how to migrate to new ``Mattermost`` resource.
+  If you used the Mattermost Operator in version prior to v1.12.x or are still using ``ClusterInstallation`` Custom Resource check out `this guide <https://github.com/mattermost/mattermost-operator/blob/master/docs/migration.md>`__ to see how to migrate to new ``Mattermost`` resource.

   The ``ClusterInstallation`` is deprecated and will be removed in version v2.0.

 This guide describes deploying a complete Mattermost installation in Kubernetes.

-Manifest files contain the configurations needed for the operator to properly setup the Mattermost installation.
+Manifest files contain the configurations needed for the Operator to properly set up the Mattermost installation.
 Create the manifest files locally in a text editor, copy and paste the contents, and save the file.
 Recommended file names are provided, but your naming conventions may differ.
-Manifesets are applied with ``kubectl``.
+Manifests are applied with ``kubectl``.
 Before running the commands make sure you are connected to your Kubernetes cluster.

 **1. (Enterprise only) Create a Mattermost license secret**